 Once you've accepted your offer to study at Laurier, consider yourself invited to all our transfer student events and touchpoints!
 There are lots of ways to stay in the loop on upcoming socials, connected with peers and supported in your studies.
 Put these connection points on your list for week one of classes:

 We get it - starting at a new school, with new rhythms, processes and professors, can be as stressful as it is satisfying.
-Our Laurier 101 program will help you navigate your next steps and make sure you're ready to thrive when you launch your Golden Hawk journey this May.
+Offered at the beginning of each term, our Laurier 101 program will help you navigate your next steps and make sure you're ready to thrive when you launch your Golden Hawk journey.

-We hope you'll join us for our spring term edition of Laurier 101!
+We hope you'll join us for our latest edition of Laurier 101!

 “As a working mom juggling many things, I honestly didn’t think I would succeed in university.
 But thanks to caring professors, a multitude of academic supports, and a wide range of social events for mature students, I now feel like part of the Laurier family and am making great progress towards my degree.” – Priya Thasan, BA '22 (previously, Law Clerk Diploma at Humber College)